GlacierProtocol/glacierprotocol.github.io/_docs/setup/create-boot-usb.md

     need enabled:
         1. Click on the gear-and-wrench icon along the left side of the screen to open the system settings window.
-        2. Click the "Software & Updates" icon to open the Software & Updates window
+        2. Click the "Software & Updates" icon to open the "Software & Updates" window
         3. Click the "Additional Drivers" tab.
         4. Select any other option besides "Do not use the device" in the "Wireless Network Adapter" section.